 Washed jeans should be laundered inside-out in warm or cool water to prevent fading (unless you want fading, of course.)
 Keep both new and washed jeans away from laundry detergents with bleach for the same reason.
 This is one time you’ll want to use a basic laundry detergent without additives or boosters.

 Avoid frequent tumble-drying and dry cleaning.
-Heat may damages fibers, and dry cleaning may cause discoloration.
+Heat may damage fibers, and dry cleaning may cause discoloration.
 When necessary, tumble dry while the dryer is cool and use the delicate setting.

 To extend the lifespan of jeans, lay them flat to dry whenever possible instead of tossing them into the dryer.